 Art of the Hot Rod

-I got mine just before Christmas (present to myself).
-I have now had the opportunity to pick it up and read it over and over again.
-I have just about worn it out already!
+I have now had mine for a couple of days and have just about worn it out already!
 It is better than I thought it would be at first glance.
-I have a number of automotive coffee table books.
-I was always excited when I first got them.
-However, when I sat down at home to read through them I was usually disappointed.
-Typically; I looked at them once; read a few words; scanned some of the photos and put it away and likely never looked at it again.
+I find myself going back to it over and over again.
+I have purchased automotive coffee table books before with great excitement Typically; I look at them once; read a few words; scan some photos and put it away and likely never look at it again.
 That is definitely not a problem with this book.

 The closest thing I can compare it to is when I was a teenager with raging hormones and saw my first copy of Playboy.
 I knew there were some very intriguing stories inside but I couldn’t stop looking at the pictures!

 That is the same way I felt about Art of the Hot Rod.
 I always go to the photos.
-You could put this book out on your coffee table, open it up to almost any page, invite some none car folks over to your house and I can almost guarantee you that someone will pick it up and start talking about what they see.
+You could put this book out on your coffee table, open in up to almost any page, invite some none car folks over to your house and I can almost guarantee you that someone will pick it up and start talking about what they see.
 Photographer Peter Harholdt is an artist.
 The way you see these cars through his eyes is amazing.
 I will never look at a car at a car show the same way again.
 He taught me a new way to look at cars.
-I have also had the opportunity to meet Peter while he was photographing some of our cars for a new book that will be coming out the fall of 2009 called the Art of the Muscle Car.
-Peter is a true car guy and it shows in everything he does.

 I finally did get around to reading the text.
 There are 20 of the biggest names in the hot rod industry profiled in the book.
 Included are: Bobby Alloway, Roy Brizio, Pete Chapouris, Dave Crouse, Zane Cullen, Rick Dore, Steve Frisbie, Richard Graves, Alan Johnson, the Kennedy brothers, Barry Lobeck, Donn Lowe, Jim Lowrey, Jr., Steve Moal, Don Orosco, Ken “Posies” Fenical, Keith Cornell and Ken Schmidt (Rolling Bones”) Dave Simard, Vern Tardel and Troy Trepanier.